erikamanning/vocabulize/README.md

 We plan to use the Random-Words-API [Random-Words-API](https://github.com/mcnaveen/Random-Words-API) and possibly the [Merriam-Webster Dictionary API](https://dictionaryapi.com/products/api-collegiate-dictionary).

 ## Libraries
 The main library we plan to use is the [Paper.js](http://paperjs.org/) library for creating the images for the cards.
-We also plan to most likely use front end libraries for UI/UX implementation.
+We also plan to use front end libraries for UI/UX implementation.

 ## Roadmap
 Currently this is a front-end only app.
 But in the future we are considering adding a back end and allowing users to have profiles and save cards so that they can be reviewed later.